High-dimensional Censored Regression via the Penalized Tobit Likelihood: Simulation Study

-Turning to the parameter selection results, the picture is somewhat mixed.
-While the Tobit lasso and Tobit SCAD consistently deliver lower average false negative counts, the average false negative counts for the least-squares model typically are not that much higher.
-In terms of false postive selections, there is a clear performance difference between the two SCAD models and the two lasso model, with the SCAD models consistently returning fewer false positive variable selections than the lasso models.
-Beyond that, neither SCAD nor Tobit SCAD appears to have a real edge in making fewer false positive selections.
+Our variable selection results are somewhat mixed.
+While the penalized Tobit models and SAWCT2018 consistently deliver lower average false negative counts than the least squares models, the differences are relatively small.
+At the same time, the SCAD and Tobit LLA models consistently make fewer false positive variable selections than the other models.
+Beyond that, neither SCAD nor Tobit LLA appears to have a clear edge in making fewer false positive selections, though Tobit LLA has a lower average false positive count in 19 of 30 settings.

-The key takeaway from these estimation and selection results is that the Tobit models clearly provide more accurate parameter estimates than the least-squares models.
-In the task of variable selection, however, the Tobit models and least-squares models deliver comparable performances.